 Note that while all three modules may be taken independently of each other, our extensive course comprises Modules 1 and 2 and preparation for the assessment of those modules.
-Module 3 preparation is offered as an optional extra for candidates on our course only.
-In March, when we enter candidates for the June exams, you can decide which modules to enter for in that session.
+Module 3 preparation is offered as an optional extra for candidates on our courses.

 MODULE 1: Understanding Language Methodology and Resources for Teaching